joshjohanning/github-misc-scripts/git/README.md

 # git

+## bfg-to-remove-large-files.sh

+Use the [bfg](https://rtyley.github.io/bfg-repo-cleaner/) tool to strip out large, orphaned files from a git repo

+## bfg-to-remove-secrets.sh

+Use the [bfg](https://rtyley.github.io/bfg-repo-cleaner/) tool to strip out secrets from commits

 ## checkout-tag.sh

 Checkout a tag to a local branch - also, find the latest tag to checkout automatically